mor-1/evaluation-guide/content/evaluation-guide/evaluation-learning/skills-training.md

 These are some example Mendix user profiles:

-* **Hardcore Harry** – the "extreme" IT developer who is a trusted advisor, values autonomy, and likes innovation but on their own terms
+* **Advanced/Seasoned/Senior/Veteran IT developer** – a trusted advisor who values autonomy, likes innovation but on their own terms
-* **Tech Tom** – the "enlightened" IT developer who is intellectually curious, highly productive, and eager
+* **Analytical/Enlightened/Open-minded IT developer** – intellectually curious, highly productive, and eager
-* **Solution Sam** – the business engineer who is a passionate problem solver, used to working on teams, and is tech-savvy but not CS-fluent
+* **Business engineer** – a passionate problem solver used to working on teams, tech-savvy but not CS-fluent
-* **Curious Cate** – the citizen developer who is autonomous, informal, and values personal productivity
+* **Citizen developer** – autonomous and informal, values personal productivity

 Through all Mendix user profiles, it is possible to identify Mendix developers who are more business-oriented and those who are more technical oriented.